 Suing an Abuser

 If your damages are below a certain amount, you may be able to file on your own in small claims court.
 Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.
-In Indiana, you may file in small claims court on your own for a breach of contract, a civil wrong ("tort"), or to recover property or rent for an amount up to $6,000 in all counties except Marion County1 - in Marion County, the limit is $8,000, not including interest or attorney's fees.2 For more information, read the Indiana Court System's Small Claims Courts manual or watch their video on how to represent yourself in small claims court - however these may not apply to Marion County, which has different rules and procedures.
+In Indiana, you may file in small claims court on your own for a breach of contract, a civil wrong (“tort”), or to recover property or rent for an amount up to $8,000.2 In Marion County, the limit is $8,000, not including interest or attorney’s fees.3 For more information, read the Indiana Court System’s Small Claims Courts manual or watch their video on how to represent yourself in small claims court - however these may not apply to Marion County, which has different rules and procedures.
 You may talk to the clerk of court for help in filing a lawsuit in small claims court.
 If you want to sue for more, you cannot file in small claims court and may need the help of a lawyer.

 If you need help in finding a lawyer who can take your case for a contingent fee, contact: